 Use the same voice commands, and the same tone of voice, so that they learn exactly what each command means.

 Reward good behaviour and ignore bad behaviour.
-If your dog does exactly what you want it to, give it a treat and some praise.
+If your Frenchie does exactly what you want it to, give it a treat and some praise.
 If it doesn't do what you wanted, then say and do nothing.
 Just repeat the process.
 Your Frenchie will soon learn what you want them to do and what you don't want them to do.

-Dogs love food, so the best thing to do during your training is to reward good behaviour with little bits of grub.
+French Bulldogs love food, so the best thing to do during your training is to reward good behaviour with little bits of grub.